Sather Financial Group Inc Purchases Shares of 6,655 Royal Bank of Canada (NYSE:RY)

 Sather Financial Group Inc purchased a new stake in Royal Bank of Canada (NYSE:RY – Get Rating) (TSE:RY) during the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The fund purchased 6,655 shares of the financial services provider’s stock, valued at approximately $626,000.

-Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Toronto Dominion Bank raised its stake in shares of Royal Bank of Canada by 28.0% in the third quarter.
-Toronto Dominion Bank now owns 18,405,848 shares of the financial services provider’s stock worth $1,660,282,000 after acquiring an additional 4,031,170 shares during the last quarter.
-Vanguard Group Inc. raised its stake in shares of Royal Bank of Canada by 2.4% in the third quarter.
-Vanguard Group Inc. now owns 50,653,309 shares of the financial services provider’s stock worth $4,560,824,000 after acquiring an additional 1,191,987 shares during the last quarter.
-Legal & General Group Plc raised its stake in shares of Royal Bank of Canada by 10.3% in the second quarter.
-Legal & General Group Plc now owns 8,400,941 shares of the financial services provider’s stock worth $811,689,000 after acquiring an additional 782,842 shares during the last quarter.
-Goldman Sachs Group Inc. raised its stake in shares of Royal Bank of Canada by 55.9% in the second quarter.
-Goldman Sachs Group Inc. now owns 2,153,661 shares of the financial services provider’s stock worth $208,518,000 after acquiring an additional 772,045 shares during the last quarter.
-Finally, Waratah Capital Advisors Ltd. raised its stake in shares of Royal Bank of Canada by 123.1% in the second quarter.
-Waratah Capital Advisors Ltd. now owns 59,181 shares of the financial services provider’s stock worth $5,724,000 after acquiring an additional 315,911 shares during the last quarter.
-41.19% of the stock is currently owned by institutional investors and hedge funds.
+Other institutional investors also recently modified their holdings of the company.
+Aptus Capital Advisors LLC raised its stake in shares of Royal Bank of Canada by 7.7% in the third quarter.
+Aptus Capital Advisors LLC now owns 5,860 shares of the financial services provider’s stock worth $528,000 after acquiring an additional 419 shares during the last quarter.
+Merit Financial Group LLC raised its stake in shares of Royal Bank of Canada by 1.9% in the third quarter.
+Merit Financial Group LLC now owns 5,996 shares of the financial services provider’s stock worth $540,000 after acquiring an additional 111 shares during the last quarter.
+TIAA FSB raised its stake in shares of Royal Bank of Canada by 2.8% in the third quarter.
+TIAA FSB now owns 13,223 shares of the financial services provider’s stock worth $1,191,000 after acquiring an additional 355 shares during the last quarter.
+Cerro Pacific Wealth Advisors LLC bought a new position in shares of Royal Bank of Canada in the fourth quarter worth about $300,000.
+Finally, Veriti Management LLC raised its stake in shares of Royal Bank of Canada by 3.3% in the third quarter.
+Veriti Management LLC now owns 14,278 shares of the financial services provider’s stock worth $1,286,000 after acquiring an additional 458 shares during the last quarter.
+41.19% of the stock is owned by institutional investors.

 Analysts Set New Price Targets

 A number of equities analysts have weighed in on RY shares.
-StockNews.com downgraded shares of Royal Bank of Canada from a “hold” rating to a “sell” rating in a research note on Friday.
 Canaccord Genuity Group boosted their target price on shares of Royal Bank of Canada from C$131.00 to C$136.00 and gave the stock a “buy” rating in a research note on Thursday, December 1st.
 National Bank Financial dropped their price target on shares of Royal Bank of Canada from C$148.00 to C$147.00 in a research note on Thursday, December 1st.
 Keefe, Bruyette & Woods raised shares of Royal Bank of Canada from an “underperform” rating to a “market perform” rating in a research note on Thursday, December 1st.
-Finally, Bank of America raised shares of Royal Bank of Canada from an “underperform” rating to a “neutral” rating in a research note on Monday, December 12th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and five have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $139.50.
+Bank of America raised shares of Royal Bank of Canada from an “underperform” rating to a “neutral” rating in a research note on Monday, December 12th.
+Finally, Desjardins boosted their price target on shares of Royal Bank of Canada from C$145.00 to C$147.00 in a research note on Tuesday, February 7th.
+One analyst has rated the stock with a sell rating, two have given a hold rating and five have given a buy rating to the company’s stock.
+According to data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $139.50.

 Royal Bank of Canada Trading Up 0.4 %